-This course is a computer aided drafting course (CAD).
+This course is a computer-aided drafting course (CAD).
 It is designed to introduce students to the basics of mechanical design and drafting using computer software.
-Students will explore the drafting software used in class, learn how to create 2-D and 3D models, dimensioning and developing working drawings.
-Students will complete numerous mechanical drawings utilizing problem solving skills that are applicable to everyday life and work.
-Students will also explore career opportunities related in the field CAD.
+Students will explore the drafting software used in class, learn how to create 2-D and 3D models, dimensioning, and develop working drawings.
+Students will complete numerous mechanical drawings utilizing problem-solving skills that are applicable to everyday life and work.
+Students will also explore career opportunities related to the field of CAD.